Frequently Asked Questions

 Most of our processed meat items (Bacon, Brats, etc) can also be kept safely in a fridge to conserve freezer space.

-Sometimes subscribers need to stop their deliveries.
+Members sometimes need to stop their deliveries.
 Since we raise all of our animals seasonally, our group carries a large inventory and makes plans years in advance to ensure we have enough food for your family.
 This helps lock in prices so we can avoid passing on large increases when grain or hay prices fluctuate wildly.

 While this commitment creates a lot of value for our members, it also locks the cooperative group in for costs far into the future.
 In exchange, we’d appreciate as much notice to cancel as possible.

-If we’re unable to make your membership work for your family, our cancellation policy is 90 days.
+For members who joined on our traditional subscription plan: If we’re unable to make your membership work for your family, our cancellation policy is 90 days.
 If you need to cancel, please let us know some of your favorite items so we can ensure you leave the group with just what you’d like for the last couple of deliveries.

-Where at all possible, we use only organic spices in our sausages, deli meats and 'warm and serve' meals.
+Where at all possible, we use only organic spices in our sausages, deli meats and "warm and serve" meals.

 All ingredients are on each package's label, so you'll always know what is in the item.